A guide for executives and office managers who need to buy office plants — and have no idea where to start.

 And that’s the whole process — from choosing where to put plants in your office all the way through to keeping them happy for years.
 That’s everything you need to keep your plants happy.

-If you want more help with the placement and choice of plants for your office, check out our free office consultations where we evaluate your space’s unique needs by email or in person, and make recommendations based on our experience.
+If you need more help with the placement and choice of plants for your office, request our office plant consultation where we evaluate your space’s unique needs by email or video call and make recommendations based on our experience.